awsdocs/amazon-vpc-user-guide/doc_source/VPC_Scenario2.md

 **Custom route table**

 The second entry is the default route that's automatically added for local routing in the VPC over IPv6\.
-The fourth entry routes all other IPv6 subnet traffic to the Internet gateway\.
+The fourth entry routes all other IPv6 subnet traffic to the internet gateway\.

 | Destination | Target |